William-Parks/scopesniffer/README.md

 ⚡ Passive subnet discovery + fast TCP sweep for internal penetration testing

-This tool helps you **quickly identify internal scope** on client networks without running intrusive vulnerability scans.
+This tool helps penetration testers **quickly identify internal scope** on client networks without running intrusive vulnerability scans.
 It works in two phases:

 1. **Passive Harvesting**
    Uses `tcpdump` to watch live traffic and extract candidate subnets in use (aggregates into `/24`s, then merges into `/23`/`/22` when dense).